-Here's how to back up your Switch save data to the cloud — just in case...
+Here's how to back up your Switch save data to the cloud — just in case

 A pop-up will appear for you to choose which user's data to save to the cloud.
 Select the desired user and press the A button.

 The Save Data Cloud screen will appear, and you can select specific games to save.
-You can see in the screenshot that not all games support saving to the cloud.
+Bear in mind that only some games support saving to the cloud.

 Automatic Save-Data Backup

 From the Save Data Cloud screen, you can select Settings, then move the selector to the right, select Automatic Save-Data Backup, and press the A button to turn this feature on or off.
-When this is enabled, your Switch will automatically back-up all save data for the games that allow cloud saves.
-Automatic back-up is probably the easiest way to handle your save data; set this to "On" and forget all about it until you need that backup.
+When this is enabled, your Switch will automatically back up all save data for the games that allow cloud saves.
+Automatic backup is probably the easiest way to handle your save data; set this to "On" and forget all about it until you need that backup.

 Advanced Save-Data Settings